solomonenanaw/solomonenanaw/README.md

 - 👋 Hi, I’m @solomonenanaw
-- 👀 I’m interested in coding html,css,Bootstrap ,python and C programming lanugage
+- 👀 I’m interested in coding html, css, Bootstrap ,python and C programming lanugage
 - 🌱 I’m currently learning ...ALX Software Engineering Program
 - 💞️ I’m looking to collaborate on ...
 Python Network Programming Project
-- 📫 How to reach me ...solomonenanaw@gmail.com,solomon.enanaw@blackhero.com.et
+- 📫 How to reach me ...sekewbeg@gmail.com

 <!---
 solomonenanaw/solomonenanaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.